GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Method

 produce objective value error and primal residual error that converge at rate $O(1/k)$, \ie

 and

-The theory suggests that \method{} will require approximately the same number of iterations as standard ADMM (demonstrated in~\cite{frangella2023linear}) and that each iteration will be faster due to the approximation of the $x$-subproblem and inexact subproblem solves, so overall we expect \method{} to converge faster than standard ADMM.
+As standard ADMM converges at an $O(1/k)$ rate \cite{he20121,beck2017first}, the preceding theory suggests that \method{} will require approximately the same number of iterations.
+However, each iteration of \method{} will be faster due to the approximation of the $x$-subproblem and inexact subproblem solves.
+Thus, overall we expect \method{} to converge faster than standard ADMM.
 Our numerical experiments corroborate these expectations.

+GeNIOS can also be shown to converge at a linear rate under strong convexity, similar to other ADMM variants \cite{deng2016global,tang2024self}.
+When $f$ is strongly convex, \cite[Theorem 2]{frangella2023linear} guarantees linear convergence, provided that the subproblem errors decay \emph{geometrically}.
+However, the geometric decay requirement appears to be an artifact of the analysis: empirically \cite{frangella2023linear} observes linear convergence even when the subproblem error sequences are only summable.

+GeNIOS inherits these convergence guarantees: it is guaranteed to converge linearly when $f$ is strongly convex and subproblem errors decay geometrically, and in practice still converges linearly even with less exact subproblem solves.
+Figure \ref{fig:high-prec-solves} shows that \method{} converges linearly on the strongly convex elastic-net and logistic regression problems.